jtguggedal/fw-nrfconnect-nrf/applications/asset_tracker_v2/README.rst

 It is possible to build the application with overlay files for both DTS and Kconfig to override the default values for the board.
 The application contains examples of Kconfig overlays.

-Kconfig overlays have an ``overlay-`` prefix and a ``.conf`` extension.
-DTS overlay files are named the same as the build target and use the file extension ``.overlay``.
-When the DTS overlay filename matches the build target, the overlay is automatically chosen and applied by the build system.

-The following configuration files are available:
+The following configuration files are available in the application folder:

 * :file:`prj_nrf9160dk_nrf9160ns.conf`  - Configuration file for nRF9160 DK
 * :file:`prj_thingy91_nrf9160ns.conf` - Configuration file for Thingy:91
 * :file:`overlay-low-power.conf` - Configuration file that disables the modules that provides the functionalities, which consume high power
 * :file:`overlay-debug.conf` - Configuration file that adds additional verbose logging capabilities to the application

+Generally, Kconfig overlays have an ``overlay-`` prefix and a ``.conf`` extension.
+DTS overlay files are named the same as the build target and use the file extension ``.overlay``.
+When the DTS overlay filename matches the build target, the overlay is automatically chosen and applied by the build system.

 Building and running